axibase/atsd/rule-engine/functions-web-query.md

 Execute a `GET` request to the specified [request URL](#request-url) `u` and return a `WebRequestResult` [response object](#response-object).

-The configuration map `c` may contain the following fields:
+The configuration map `c` can contain the following fields:

-* `headers` - Map of request headers keys and values.
+* `headers`: Map of request headers keys and values.
-* `params` - Map of request parameters appended to query string.
+* `params`: Map of request parameters appended to query string.
-* `ignoreSsl` - Boolean field that controls SSL certificate validation.
+* `ignoreSsl`: Boolean field that controls SSL certificate validation.
 Default is `true`.

 ```javascript
   queryGet("https://ipinfo.io/1.1.1.1/json").content